python/devguide/clang.rst

 This portion of the document covers invoking Clang and LLVM with the options required so the sanitizers analyze Python with under its test suite.
-Two checkers are used - Asan and UBsan.
+Two checkers are used - ASan and UBSan.

 Because the sanitizers are runtime checkers, its best to have as many positive and negative self tests as possible.
 You can never have enough self tests.